West Bridgford

-West Bridgford (/ˈbrɪdʒfərd/) is a town and the administrative centre of the Borough of Rushcliffe, in the county of Nottinghamshire, England.
+West Bridgford (/ˈbrɪdʒfərd/) is a town and the administrative centre of the borough of Rushcliffe, in the county of Nottinghamshire, England.
 It lies south of Nottingham city centre, east of Wilford, north of Ruddington and west of Radcliffe-on-Trent; it is also south-west of Colwick and south-east of Beeston, which are on the opposite bank of the River Trent.
-The town is part of the Nottingham Urban Area and had a population of 36,487 in the 2021 Census.
+The town is part of the Nottingham Urban Area and has an estimated population of 37,181 as of 2024.

 History

 West Bridgford was founded between 919 and 924, when defences and houses were built at the south end of Trent Bridge.
 It was established by Edward the Elder to protect Nottingham and the surrounding area against incursions from Danes in the North of England.
 A survey during Edward's reign indicates that the population at this time was 192 people, 19 of whom were farmers.
+In 1086, the Domesday survey recorded the village of Brigeforde as part of the Manor of Clifton.
+In 1523, the Musters family won the West Bridgford estate after winning in a game of cards.

-Some main roads in central West Bridgford are named after wealthy families that dominated its early history.
+Some main roads in central West Bridgford are named after wealthy families that dominated its early history, such as Musters Road.

 At the end of the First World War, the Musters family sold the Trent Bridge Inn and Trent Bridge cricket ground to the county cricket club.
 The club owned the inn briefly, then sold it at a profit to a brewery.
 After pressure, the Musters sold land for building, but strict planning regulations were stipulated for the West Bridgford Estate.
 This was planned over a grid of tree-lined roads.
 The main roads, such as Musters Road, had restrictions on housing density and size.
 All houses had to contain a specified number of bedrooms.
 Smaller houses were permitted on side roads and terraces were erected on roads such as Exchange Road for the servants of wealthy Nottingham merchants who had bought West Bridgford property.